shiranshalev/argo/README.md

-## some argo generic ecosystem with self managed argocd server on docker-desktop
+# some argo generic ecosystem with self managed argocd server on docker-desktop
+## before starting, change/edit the following:

+* argo\apps\values.yaml .spec.source.repoURL, currently points at the github.com/galsolom/argo repository.
+* argo\argocd\values.yaml .repo, same as above.
+* all tls secrets are named gals-local-tls
+* all ingresses point to *.gals.local

 verify kuberentes context and connection
 ```